-The reorientation of modern Christendom toward an untransfigured world was, as I indicated in in my post this past summer, the central project of the Renaissance.
+The reorientation of modern Christendom toward an untransfigured world was, as I indicated in in another post, the central project of the Renaissance.
 This Renaissance project was inspired by the values of the classical pagan world, but it was also motivated more immediately by the desire to escape the increasingly pessimistic anthropology of medieval western Christendom.
 Humanists like Mirandola proclaimed a new humanity to their generation, one that possessed free will, one that enjoyed complete autonomy.
 This was the dream of the Renaissance, and it became over the centuries an inalienable feature of our modern culture.

 Autonomy literally means “a law to oneself,” or “self-rule,” and this is the ideal of modern individualism.
 The nineteenth-century historian Jacob Burkhardt isolated this ideal as the center of Renaissance culture and it has lived on in our time as well, somehow surviving the “posthumanist” pressures that assail it.